lrx0014/CollectMind/README.md

 * **Ask across your entire collection** — a "Library" chat mode that searches every topic at once, so you don't need to remember which topic you filed something under
 * Auto-synthesized topic-level summaries, kept fresh as pages are added
 * Streaming AI responses
-* Backup and restore
+* Backup and restore, either to a local file or to your own Google Drive (multiple snapshots, restore any of them)
-* Everything runs on-device — no servers, no API keys, no data leaving your browser

 ## 2. How it works